JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7884 days**.

-And here is a just a random fact -  **It is estimated that 93% of American children will go out trick or treating for Halloween**.
+And here is a just a random fact -  **American novelist Mark Twain was the first known author to submit a typed manuscript**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)